khoabuiv/Mental-Distress-Bot-natHACKS-2022-/README.md

 5. Next, either run `python3 wrangler.py` or run `python wrangler.py` from the root directory.
 The complete dataset will be created and will be called `text_dataset.csv`, which you can load into a dataframe at any time

-# To-Do list:

-- Find dataset to work with.
-- Using APIs to find and grab social media content and run analysis.
-- Using these metrics to identify people who need help.
-- Differentiate the people who need help from trolls.

 Team members:

 - Michael Williams